ChimeraCoder/gopherbot/README.md

 ## ircb

 ircb is an IRC bot.
-In its current form, it does not do much, besides connecting to a server, join the appropriate channels.
+In its current form, it does not do much besides connecting to a server and joining the appropriate channels.
 In order to make it useful, commands have to be registered to allow users to interact with it.

 ### TODO

-* Verify that `proto.Client.Join` works correctly.
-  Specifically the part where we identify ourselves with chanserv.
 * Implement user tracking through sessions.
+* Implement user login.
+  * Deny command execution if `Command.Restricted == true` and current user is not authorized.

 ### Dependencies